anandu-kk/testdoc/model_training/model_train.md

 ## Train a model

 ### Prerequisites
-- A model available in the UI (Pre-trained or Custom).
+- A model available (Pre-trained or Custom).
 - A prepared dataset in a supported format and accessible for upload.
 - Sufficient compute resources and permissions to run training.

 ### Steps
 1. Select a model

----

 ![](../assets/modeltrain2.png)